WeizhiGao/Serialized-Randomized-Smoothing/README.md

 # Serialized-Randomized-Smoothing
-The official code of Serialized Randomized Smoothing
+The official code of Serialized Randomized Smoothing.
+The code is coming!